ExpressLRS/ExpressLRS/PCB/2400MHz/TX_SX1280_Minimal/README.md

 # 2.4GHz Minimal Tx

--very Small 2.4GHz eLRS Module to fit INTO the Jumper T-Lite or other Transmitters.
+Very Small 2.4GHz eLRS Module to fit INTO the Jumper T-Lite or other Transmitters.

 ### PCB manufacturing